Roberto888888/C-Cpp-OpenCV/README.md

 - Exercise 3 - Image Filters.
 - Exercise 4 - Contours.

+---
+NOTE:
+This code is pretty old and not optimized.
+I don't have OpenCV installed in my machine at the moment so I can't improve it.

+---
 NOTE:
 In Python it's much easier to use OpenCV (you just need to use pip or conda) but I find the C++ version of OpenCV to be much better.
 Also, there aren't many good sources out there to study from if you choose Python whereas for C and C++ there are 2 excellent and exhaustive books by Adrian Kaehler and Gary Bradsky.